 Scholarships and Grants

-BYU-Idaho scholarships and grants will be posted to the studentís account on the first day of classes of each semester or summer term.† Scholarships and grants from non-BYU-Idaho sources will be credited as they are received.
+BYU-Idaho scholarships and grants will be posted to the studentís account up to 10 days before the first day of classes of each semester.† Scholarships and grants from non-BYU-Idaho sources will be credited as they are received.

 Federal Financial Aid

-Approved Pell Grants and Stafford Loans are available on the first day of each semester or term.
-However, Pell Grants will be delayed until classes have actually started for the specified minimum credits.†† In these cases, the students should plan on paying Tuition and Fees by the deadline in order to avoid the Late Payment Charge.† A partial Pell can be obtained by visiting the Financial Aid Office.
+Approved Pell Grants and Stafford Loans are available up to 10 days before each semester. †However, Pell Grants will be delayed if classes for the specified minimum credits do not start until later in the semester.†† In these cases, the students should plan on paying Tuition and Fees by the deadline in order to avoid the Late Payment Charge.† A partial Pell can be obtained by visiting the Financial Aid Office.